veertuinc/anka-docs/content/en/docs/Getting Started/linux.md

 {{< include file="shared/content/en/docs/Getting Started/partials/_controller-listening-on-80-and-orientation.md" >}}

 #### Configuration and scripts
-Configuration is done by editing `docker-compose.yml`.
+Make configurations by editing `docker-compose.yml`.
 Most of the stuff you can configure is listed there but commented out.

 Check out the variables under the `environment` section of each service.
 [A full reference is available.](https://ankadocs.veertu.com/docs/anka-build-cloud/configuration-reference)

 #### Logging
-Containers are writing logs to stderr, making them available to docker.
+Containers are writing logs to stderr, making them available to Docker.
 To see the Controller's logs:
 ```shell
 docker logs --tail 100 -f test_anka-controller_1